gbella/languageofdata/README.md

 ## Resources and tools

 Our corpora and tools are in their early stages and are under constant development.
 More resources will follow in the near future.
 All tools and corpora are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/), meaning that you are free to share and adapt the material for non-commercial purposes, provided that you give appropriate credit to the authors.
+Do not hesitate to [thelanguageofdata@gmail.com](contact us) for individual licensing arrangements.

 ### Trained NLP models